qqqlab/madflight/readme.md

 3. Setup the USER-SPECIFIED DEFINES section
 4. If you're not using a default pinout (see below) then setup your board pinout in the BOARD section.
 5. Connect your IMU (gyro/acceleration) sensor as shown below.
-6. Compile and upload Quadcopter.ino to your board.
+6. Upload Quadcopter.ino to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
 Type `help` to see the available CLI commands.
 7. Use CLI print commands like `pimu`, `pgyro`, `proll` to Check that IMU sensor and AHRS are working correctly.
 8. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
 9. Connect radio receiver to your development board according to the configured pins.
-10. Edit the RC RECEIVER CONFIG section.
+10. Review the RC RECEIVER CONFIG section.
 Either match you RC equipment to the settings, or change the settings to match your RC equipment.
 11. Check your radio setup: Use CLI `ppwm` and `pradio` to show pwm and scaled radio values.
 12. Connect motors (no props) and battery and check that motor outputs are working correctly.
 For debugging, use CLI `pmot` to show motor output.
 13. Mount props, go to an wide open space, and FLY!

 <a name="safetyfirst"></a>